breadboard-ai/breadboard/packages/breadboard/docs/fodder/happy-path.md

 + return { reversed, number };
 ```

-Now, let's run this recipe.
+Now, let's run this board.

 (TODO: Screenshot of a debugger with results of a reversed string)